yogita-2708/Codex-Jewels/README.md

 ---

-We hope you enjoy using the SparklingGems Ecommerce App as much as we enjoyed developing it.
+We hope you enjoy using the CodexJewels Ecommerce App as much as we enjoyed developing it.
 Happy shopping!😊